 The Standard supports the gaming machine regulatory framework in each jurisdiction which includes regulatory obligations to prevent or minimise the potential harm from gambling and/or ensure industry provides gambling services in a responsible manner.

 In addition to common gaming legislative consumer protection provisions that require the integrity and fairness of games, businesses that supplies goods or services must also ensure that they comply with applicable consumer guarantees under a jurisdictions relevant consumer law.

+Manufacturers are also responsible for ensuring that all gaming equipment complies with relevant product and electrical safety statutory requirements under State and Commonwealth laws.

 Intent